 When hermit crabs are outside their shells, they’re vulnerable.
-If they don’t feel safe, they’ll likely stay inside and refuse to transition between shells.
+They’ll likely refuse to transition between shells if they feel unsafe.

 How To Remove Calcium Deposits from Shells

 Calcium is an important mineral for hermit crab shells.
 In the ocean, calcium ions and carbon dioxide lead result in the hard exterior of shells.